Gooder Than Gold design

 For my first few years at Schacht, new designs were sent out of house for photography.
 Michael Lichter, a world-renowned photographer, is an old friend of the Schacht's and had been taking their product photos for at least a decade.
 We worked together on The Flatiron, where he shot raw photography before I processed it.

 Kelli came to work at Schacht in 2016 and our media presence immediately turned up to 11.
 Kelli took control of the photo studio as well as the social media.
-Any image of the Quartet, the Arras Stand, or the Niddy-Noddy are her work from lighting to processing.
 Check out her website, it's way nicer than mine.

 Copyright © 2024 Gooder Than Gold Design - All Rights Reserved.